 The passage of Cairn T points to a few degrees south of east.
 When Conwell first visited Cairn T, the passage roof had collapsed and only one roof-stone was in its original position.

 The outer section of the roof was restored by the Board of Works some time after 1880, when a concrete slab was cast over the passage.
 The stone orthostats lining each side of the passage are decorated with a range of motifs.

 Within this ancient corbelled room you are presented with the classic cruciform

 chamber of an Irish Passage Cairn.
 This is among the oldest free-standing

-buildings in the world and may date from as early as 3,500 BC.
+buildings in Ireland and probably dates from about 3,500 BC.

 many small engravings on the chamber stones, in particular the west sill.

 Three small cells, seperated from the central space by sillstones open